jarekstrzele/obsidian_notes/_ Mobile/Android/the complete Android 14 and Kotlin/_ the complete Android 14.md

 ```
 it allows to preview the UI without running the app (similar to xml layout)

+>[!tip] Preview
+> The preview function in Jetpack Compose allows developers to see a visual representation of composables without needing to run the app.

+>[!tip] ACTIVITY
-ACTIVITY - is what you see on your phone / a screen
+> - is what you see on your phone / a screen
+> -  represents a single screen with a user interface.
+It's where various UI elements like buttons, textviews, etc., are placed.

 ```kotlin
 setContent {